jhallen/joes-sandbox/cpm/README.md

-# CP/M Emulator
+# CP/M Emulator for ANSI terminal emulators

 This is a modified version of Parag Patel's Z80 / CP/M emulator.
+This version includes a filter/emulator for VT-52 and ADM-3A terminals.
+Basically it converts VT-52 codes into ANSI codes on output and converts arrow keys and PgUp / PgDn into WordStar motion keys on input.

-This version includes a filter/emulator for VT-52 and ADM3A terminals.
-Basically it converts VT-52 codes into ANSI codes.
-This allows screen oriented programs such as WordStar to operate properly with ANSI terminal emulators, such as Xterm in Linux.
+This allows screen oriented programs such as WordStar, Turbo PASCAL and DBase to operate directly with ANSI terminal emulators, such as Xterm or RXVT for Linux and Cygwin.

 Type 'make' to build the program.

-Type './cpm' to start it, you should get the CP/M A> prompt.
+Type './cpm' to start it, you should get the CP/M __A>__ prompt.

 At the __A>__ prompt: